paperswithcode/ai-deadlines/README.md

 # AI Deadlines

-Self-updating countdown timers to keep track of a bunch of CV/NLP/ML/AI conference deadlines, because things can quickly get out of hand.
+Countdown timers to keep track of a bunch of CV/NLP/ML/AI conference deadlines.

 ## License